 - Green Gables Elementary School can use volunteers to work through online connections to help students with homework, reading, and other tutoring.
 Call the school office or contact Principal Suanne Hawley directly at email@example.com if you would like to help.

 - Joy’s Kitchen.
 Provides food to anyone who wants it.
 Volunteer work is done with masks and social distancing, and includes driving for pickup at donating locations; sorting and classifying food items; and passing out boxes of food to anyone who drives up, no contact, no requirements.
-(They pop the trunk, you load the 35-pound box of groceries.)
+(You pop the trunk, they load a 35-pound box of groceries.)
 More information: